rei/rei-cedar-docs/docs/foundation/spacing/README.md

 | 2 spaces            | 32px                | 3.2rem            |
 | 4 spaces            | 64px                | 6.4rem            |

-For more information about using Cedar's spacing system, visit the Spacing <link to: https://rei.github.io/rei-cedar-docs/layout/spacing/> article.
+For more information about using Cedar's spacing system, visit the Spacing article.

 </cdr-doc-table-of-contents-shell>